mvcisback/tdo/README.md

 - Built with existing Python CalDAV libraries and async patterns wherever possible.
 - Retains X-Property metadata like `X-APPLE-SORT-ORDER`, `X-TASKS-ORG-ORDER`, `X-PRIORITY-SCORE`, and other client-specific extensions so downstream clients keep custom ordering, workflows, and tracking data.
 - Designed for extensibility (checklists, Kanban states, time tracking metadata, Nextcloud Deck links) by mirroring Taskwarrior semantics over CalDAV.
+- Add/modify tokens are parsed via a shared PEG grammar so you can mix plain description words with `+tags`, `-tags`, `project:foo`, `due:eod`, `wait:2d`, and other taskwarrior-esque directives.

 ## Getting Started